GoogleCloudPlatform/community/tutorials/dlp-to-datacatalog-tags/index.md

 1. In the Cloud Console, [go to the Projects page](https://console.cloud.google.com/iam-admin/projects).

-1. In the project list, select the project you want to delete and click **Delete project**.
+1. In the project list, select the project that you want to delete and click **Delete project**.

     ![N|Solid](https://storage.googleapis.com/gcp-community/tutorials/partial-redaction-with-dlp-and-gcf/img_delete_project.png)